 Investigator Locator Services

-The Clinical Trials Office at Georgetown University can help you identify qualified Georgetown investigators with the research experience and expertise necessary to help you in the conduct of your clinical trial.
+The Clinical Research Operations Office at Georgetown University can help you identify qualified Georgetown investigators with the research experience and expertise necessary to help you in the conduct of your clinical trial.

-Please contact Bronwyn Murray, CTO for assistance at:
+Please contact Bronwyn Murray, CROO for assistance at:

-Key Services Provided by the Clinical Trials Office
+Key Services Provided by the Clinical RESEARCH OPERATIONS Office

-The CTO is dedicated to assisting you in placing and conducting your clinical trial at Georgetown University Medical Center.
+The CROO is dedicated to assisting you in placing and conducting your clinical trial at Georgetown University Medical Center.
 A partial list of our services includes:

 - Study budget development and negotiation